bcrobocats7242/BaseCode/README.md

 # BaseCode

-This repositiory will contain work base code.
+This repositiory will contain working base code.  this will need to be kept up-to-date.